paul-hammant/qdox/README.txt

 To build QDox there are two prerequisites:

-* Maven (beta 8 or later)
+* Maven 1 (not Maven 2)
 This is the build system used instead of Ant. http://jakarta.apache.org/maven/

 * BYacc/J (1.8 or later)
 This is the parser generator used to create an effecitive parser for JavaDoc.
-If using Windows, no additional installation is needed as yacc.exe is supplied in the bootstrap directory.
+If using Windows, Linux, Solaris or OS-X, no additional installation is needed as yacc binaries are supplied in the bootstrap directory.
 If using any other platform, download BYacc/J from the site below and update build.properties. http://byaccj.sourceforge.net/